algattik-mve/promptflow-demo/chat-with-patents/README.md

 ```

 Additionally, the parameter `search_index` can be specified for the CI/CD pipeline.
 The value can be provided when the
 pipeline is triggered manually.
-For automatic triggers, the pipeline will use the value of the variable `AISEARCH_INDEX`,
+For automatic triggers, the pipeline will use the default value `patents`, which can be
-or the value `patents` if the variable is not set.
+changed per branch if needed.